B

 Types of Bernese Mountain Dog Mixes

-While the Bernese mountain dog is absolutely breathtaking, combining them with other purebreds is a winning recipe.
+While The Bernese mountain dog is absolutely breathtaking, but combining it with other purebreds is a winning formula.
 Here are three of the most popular Bernese mixes.

 Bernesky (Bernese Mountain Dog and Husky Mix)